lawrence-forooghian/dotfiles/additional_steps.md

 ## macOS preferences

 - Disable iCloud stuff I don’t want
+- Turn on Messages in iCloud
-- Turn on FileVault
+- Turn on FileVault (seems like it’s asked as part of initial setup)
     - TODO what to do with recovery key?
+Also, it seems that macOS is adding it to iCloud by default (confirm by running `sudo fdesetup list -verbose -extended`) and not telling you it during initial setup
 - Disable spellchecking
 - Disable guest user
 - Whack up the keyboard, trackpad, and mouse speed in OS X
 - Set Dock to auto-hide
 - Remove default stuff from Dock
 - Exclude Terminal from Spotlight -> Privacy
+- Disable saving of passwords in Safari (under AutoFill)
+- Menu bar icons to turn on:
+  - Bluetooth
+  - Sound (always)
+- Turn on “Use Touch ID for purchases”
+- Turn off quick note hot corner
+- Set it to lock as soon as lid closed
+- Mail: set it to move discarded messages into archive
+- Turn off Screen Time (sometimes gets turned on as part of initial setup?)
+- Add São Paulo timezone to Calendar
+- Disable Holidays calendar
+- Set default calendar in Calendar
+- Add home dir to sidebar

 ## Setup of other software